Must Read Articles:

 Adalimumab reduces the effects of a substance in the body that can cause inflammation...learn more »

 Diclofenac is a nonsteroidal anti-inflammatory drug (NSAID).
-It works by reducing substances in the body that cause pain and inflammation...learn more »
+Misoprostol reduces stomach acid and replaces protective substances in the stomach that are redu...learn more »

 Salsalate is a non-steroidal anti-inflammatory drug (NSAID) in a group of drugs called salicylates (sa-LIS-il-ates)...learn more »